|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's a kind of nabe (hot pot) dishes.
 It means putting everything together in a pot.
 You can put various ingredients, such as seafood and vegetables.
 It's usually cooked at the dining table as people eat.

-- 4 or 8 hard shell clams, cleaned and sand expelled
+4 to 8 hard shell clams, cleaned and sand expelled

-- 2 salmon steaks, or salmon fillets, cut into 2-inch lengths and bones removed
+2 salmon steaks or fillets, cut into 2-inch lengths, bones removed

-- 1 negi, leek, rinsed and cut diagonally
+1 negi, or leek, rinsed and cut diagonally

 Put dashi soup stock in a donabe pot or an electric skillet.

 Heat the soup and bring to a boil.

 Season with sake, soy sauce, mirin, and salt.